opengovsg/postmangovsg-guide/api-guide/overview.md

 ## Campaign APIs

-Our Campaign APIs are meant to support our users who access us via the frontend on Postman.gov.sg and are not designed to be accessed programmatically.
+Our Campaign APIs are meant to support our users who access us via the frontend on PostmanSG and are not designed to be accessed programmatically.
 You may find their endpoints in our [Swagger Docs](https://api.postman.gov.sg/docs/) and they might be modified without prior notice.
 As such, we recommend that you <mark style="background-color:yellow;">speak with us</mark> regarding your use case and use these APIs at your own risk.

 {% embed url="https://api.postman.gov.sg/docs/" %}
 Access our swagger docs for all the API endpoints available